Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/05-model-view-controller/03-controllers/03-test-three.md

 ### Analysis
 1. We pull in the `body-parser` library and store it in the `bodyParser` variable.

 2. You should read through [this article](https://medium.com/@adamzerner/how-bodyparser-works-247897a93b90) to get a starter understanding of how `body-parser` is working with `req.body`.
-Warning, this will lead you down a rabbit hole of understanding.
-For our purposes, it's important to know that this:
+Warning: this will lead you down a rabbit hole of understanding.
+For our purposes, it's important to know this:

-`app.use(bodyParser.json())` tells the application that we want `json` to be used as we process this request.
+> `app.use(bodyParser.json())` tells the application that we want `json` to be used as we process this request.

+[Here](https://stackoverflow.com/questions/38306569/what-does-body-parser-do-with-express) is a little more information on `body-parser`.

 <hr />